 Fishing

 Two well-known fly fishing rivers shape the Fljót area.
-Fljótaá is an excellent salmon fishing river, also teeming with Arctic char for those who just want to catch their dinner.
-Flókadalsá is similarly perfect for family fishing adventures, with freshwater fish of all types homing in during the summer and early autumn.
+Fljótaá is an excellent salmon fishing river, teeming with Arctic char for those who just want to catch their dinner.
+Flókadalsá is similarly perfect for family fishing adventures, with freshwater fish of all types present during the summer and early autumn.
 Many farmers in the region offer licenses for lake fishing and/or permits for bird hunting during the autumn hunting season.